5ecompendium/bestiary/_creatures/dhergoloth.md

 damage_resistances: "cold, fire, lightning; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

-***Innate Spellcasting.*** The dhergoloth's innate spellcasting ability is Charisma.
+***Innate Spellcasting.*** The dhergoloth's innate spellcasting ability is Charisma (spell save DC 10).
 It can innately cast the following spells, requiring no material components:

 * At will: <i>darkness, fear</i>